bigbio/quantms.io/docs/command/Feature_command.rst

 Optional parameter
 ~~~~~~~~~~~~~~~~~~

--  –use_cache Whether to use disk instead of memory.
+-  –-use_cache Whether to use disk instead of memory.
--  –output_prefix_file The prefix of the result file.
+-  –-output_prefix_file The prefix of the result file.
--  –consensusxml_file The consensusXML file used to retrieve the mz/rt
+-  –-consensusxml_file The consensusXML file used to retrieve the mz/rt